Rural health-care services get boost from pharmacy students

 The MedROAD project, developed by U of A computing scientist Pierre Boulanger, is connecting more than 30 patients with physicians in a virtual clinic being piloted in the town of Pincher Creek.
 Boulanger says the project could help increase access to health care for Albertans living in remote communities.
 (Photo: John Ulan)

-U of A spinoff company launches MedROAD virtual clinic in Alberta, making long-distance health care a reality during COVID-19
+Reading Time: 3 minutes U of A spinoff company launches MedROAD virtual clinic in Alberta, making long-distance health care a reality during COVID-19

 Pin It on Pinterest